 - By default, Notebooks uses the folder Notebooks at the top level of your Dropbox to store its books and documents, but you can select any other folder on Dropbox as well.

-With these few steps you are ready to start syncing Notebooks with Dropbox.
+With these few steps you are ready to start syncing.
 For automatic sync, please read on.

 After activating Dropbox sync, the action menu of each book shows a new option Sync – Dropbox.
 Select it to sync the contents of the current book – its documents and all of its sub books – with the corresponding folder on Dropbox (by default, it is the folder Notebooks at the root level of your Dropbox account).